Dynamic & Static Pressures

 Dynamic pressure is mathematically expressed as: 1/2 ρ V2, as we all know from aerodynamics.
 It shows clearly that dynamic pressure relies on two things: air density (rho, ρ) and aircraft speed (V).

-Density itself depends on a number of factors: altitude, humidity, temperature and ambient air pressure.
+Density itself depends on a number of factors: altitude, humidity, temperature and ambient (static) air pressure.
 All of these factors together will result in a number of different speeds available for the aircraft: IAS (indicated), CAS (corrected), EAS (equivalent) and TAS (true); see aircraft speeds for more detail on this.

 The total air pressure as measured in a pitot tube (named after Henry Pitot) consists of these variables: static and dynamic pressure.
 The airspeed indicator has connections to both pitot and static lines and thus is able to mechanically subtract static pressure to indicate dynamic pressure on the instrument face (ASI).
+Which is calibrated in km/h, mph or kts.

-In short: pitot pressure - static pressure = dynamic pressure and this shows up to the pilot as speed on the airspeed indicator.
+This is a short one: pitot pressure - static pressure = dynamic pressure and this shows up to the pilot as speed on the airspeed indicator.

 Both altitude and vertical speed indicators use the static port and measure static pressure and the rate of chance only.

 During the preflight inspection the pilot must make sure that the pitot tube is not blocked, either by the cover or insects in the tube.
-For instrument flights the pitot heater must be checked for correct operation and warmup.
+For instrument flights the pitot heater must be checked for correct operation and warm-up.